 Hopefully, the police will track down the defendant, and you can sue for compensation to cover your losses.
 Even if the at-fault driver is never found, it is important to know that you still have options.

-Talk to a Mann Law lawyer about the Bangor hit and run laws that may be applicable in your case.
-A knowledgeable attorney like Christiana Mann can protect your legal rights after a collision with an unknown driver.
+Talk to a Mann Law lawyer about the Bangor hit-and-run laws that may be applicable in your case.

 After an accident that results in vehicle damage, all drivers have a duty to: